Pylons/pyramid/docs/tutorials/wiki2/definingviews.rst

 .. note::

-  There is nothing special about the filename ``default.py`` exept that it is a Python module.
+  There is nothing special about the filename ``default.py`` except that it is a Python module.
 A project may have many view callables throughout its codebase in arbitrarily named modules.
 Modules implementing view callables often have ``view`` in their name (or may live in a Python subpackage of your